-“We really pushed our principals to become more instructional leaders.
-We wanted them to lead the building-level PLCs.
-We also wanted them to lead the professional development that was going on in their building.
-For a lot of them, this was scary stuff, because that’s not their level of expertise.
-They weren’t comfortable with it.
-Some had left the classroom years ago and had left teaching behind them, so this was really a shift in paradigm for them.”
+“We pushed our principals to become instructional leaders.
+We wanted them to lead the building-level PLCs and the professional development that was going on in their building.
+For a lot of them, this was scary stuff, because that's not their level of expertise.
+They weren't comfortable with it.
+Some had left the classroom years ago, so this was really a shift in paradigm for them.”

 Instruction & Teacher Learning topic page - From Digital Promise, an introduction and key findings from the research on instruction and teacher learning, including links to additional resources.

 Technology Coaching Micro-Credentials - From Digital Promise, this stack of Micro-Credentials provides educators with competency-based recognition for the technology coaching skills.

 Dynamic Learning Project - Digital Promise launched the Dynamic Learning Project with the goal to increase educational equity and powerful use of technology through instructional coaching.